 PANS // PANDAS // MOLD TOXICITY

-Our family has been on quite the journey with PANS/PANDAS and mold toxicity and after the hell we have lived through, I want to be available to help any family in need of info, prayer, a listening ear and being heard and seen through their journey, or resources because we had so little help and so little support through our journey.
+Our family has been on quite the journey with PANS/PANDAS and mold toxicity and after the nightmare we have lived through, I want to be available to help any family in need of info, prayer, and/or to simply be heard and seen through their journey.
+I also want to provide resources in a one-stop-shop format because I know how overwhelming a new or potentially new diagnosis can be.
 Unfortunately, our journey is STILL ONGOING but I will always make time and space to walk alongside another family going through or suffering with this.
 YOU ARE NOT ALONE and there is help!
 I pray the information I have shared blesses you.

 What is PANS and PANDAS?*